m2b3/SciCommons-backend/readme.md

 The backend server should now be running on http://localhost:8000.

 ## API Documentation
-You can access the API documentation and interact with the available endpoints by visiting http://localhost:8000/api/docs when the development server is running.
+You can access the API documentation and interact with the available endpoints by visiting http://localhost:8000/docs when the development server is running.
+You can see the documentation in swagger.

 ## Contributing
 Contributions are always welcome!
 Please read the contribution guidelines first.